SisifosRock/NaturalSelection/README.md

 # NaturalSelection
-This is just a idead that i had in biology class which is to simulate Natural Selection using OOP concepts and python
+This is just a idead that i had in biology class which is to simulate Natural Selection using python